Michael A. Taylor Player Props: Twins vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 10.1 K/9, the fifth-best in MLB.
+- The 10.6 strikeouts per nine innings compiled by the White Sox pitching staff ranks second in MLB.

-- The White Sox's 6.25 team ERA ranks 28th across all MLB pitching staffs.
+- The White Sox have a 5.97 team ERA that ranks 28th across all MLB pitching staffs.

-- The White Sox surrender the third-most home runs in baseball (18 total, 1.6 per game).
+- White Sox pitchers combine to give up 20 total home runs at a clip of 1.7 per game (fourth-most in the league).

-- Lynn (0-1) starts for the White Sox, his third this season.
+- Giolito (0-0) makes the start for the White Sox, his third of the season.

-- The right-hander last pitched on Thursday against the San Francisco Giants, when he went 4 1/3 innings, allowing eight earned runs while giving up nine hits.
+- His most recent time out came on Friday against the Pittsburgh Pirates, when the righty threw four innings, surrendering seven earned runs while allowing 12 hits.

 © 2023 Data Skrive.
 All rights reserved.